WesYarber/now-or-never-calc/README.md

 # now-or-never-calc
 A calculator for the board game Now or Never.
-This will show you the maximum money yield from your combination of resources.
+This will show you the maximum money yield from selling your combination of resources.

 I wrote this in Python and used ChatGPT to convert it to HTML+CSS+Javascript.
 A version of it is hosted on my website at [wesyarber.net/now-or-never-calc](https://wesyarber.net/now_or_never_calc.html)